AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 3 of 5).md

 ### 1. Getting started with the Azure OpenAI API

 Lets explore how to create complex text inputs to enhance the model’s performance, also known as prompt engineering.
 This can be reinforced with techniques like **one-shot** and **few-shot learning**, where we provide relevant data or information to give the model additional context for the conversation.
-Alternatively, we create prompts without examples called z**ero-shot learning.** In all cases, we can enhance the prompt input by using prompt engineering frameworks like **AUTOMAT** to further guide the models output.
+Alternatively, we create prompts without examples called **zero-shot learning.** In all cases, we can enhance the prompt input by using prompt engineering frameworks to further guide the models output.

 The Jupyter Notebook we are going to work with is: